 Netflix’s position as the only streamer didn’t last long, and today many big names are fighting for your streaming dollars.
-As the number of streaming apps grows, one part of their strategy to secure customers has been clear: Each of them needs big franchises.
+As the number of streaming apps grows, one part of their strategy to secure customers has been clear: Big franchises.

 With that in mind, we’ve decided to keep track of where every franchise is going.
 For the purposes of this article, a “franchise” is a book, show, movie, or person who one could argue is a compelling draw for a consumer.
 This person or fandom is part of a delicious pie that entices customers to shell out $5-$10 per month for an app.

 This piece will be updated in the weeks, months, and years ahead as we learn about the latest acquisitions.
 Think we’re missing one?
 Add it to the comments below.

 – Loki, Scarlet Witch, and other Marvel heroes: Disney’s streaming service is developing shows that star familiar faces from the Marvel Cinematic Universe, including Loki (Tom Hiddleston), Scarlet Witch (Elizabeth Olsen), and “other” Marvel heroes still to be revealed.
 While there’s very little information at the moment, we know that limited series with these characters will be a huge draw!